 Executive Artistic Director, Founder

 Irene Miller graduated with a Theatre and Communications degree from the University of Iowa.
 She is the Executive and Artistic Director for Crystal Sea Drama Company.
-She teaches Acting and Stage Movement and Thursday Performance and Professional Prep classes and directs two shows a year.
+She teaches Directing and Performance and directs two shows a year.
 She has been acting since she was young and has performed in numerous plays, including The Sound of Music, Arsenic and Old Lace, and The Hallelujah Girls.
-Irene has directed over 50 plays, most recently, The Adventures of Robin Hood, Christmas Carol, and The Bard.
+Irene has directed over 60 plays, including The Magician's Nephew, The Doctor in Wonderland and The Bard!
 She is the mother of nine children and has four grandchildren.
-Irene has over 30 years of homeschooling experience.
-In what little spare time she has, she loves to read, play solitaire, and scrapbook.
+Irene has been homeschooling for 34 years and loves to read, scrapbook, and spend time with her family.

-Marla Ripps is the Lead Costumer and an instructor for CSDC.
-She co-founded CSDC with Irene Miller in 2002.
+Marla Ripps co-founded CSDC with Irene Miller in 2002.
 She has worked in some capacity in every show CSDC has produced.
-Her expertise can be seen in CSDC’s makeup designs and applications, costume designs and construction, and photography.
+Her expertise can be seen in CSDC's makeup designs and applications, costumer designs and construction, and photography.
 Mrs. Ripps has a Bachelor's Degree in Civil Engineering from Texas A&M University.

 Managing Director, Graphic Designer